 Streams in UpStage normally have around 2-3 seconds of lag (delay) and this will vary according to each individual’s internet connection and their device’s CPU.
 We choose to see this as a feature of the environment rather than as a problem, and we look for creative and interesting ways to work with delay.

 Keeping it light

-You will need to experiment with settings including the size, resolution and bitrate of your stream to find the best compromise between speed and quality – and the best settings will depend on variables such as how big you need your stream to be on the stage and what level of quality is aesthetically appropriate for your performance.
-See the chapter Sending a Stream for optimisation tips.
+You’ll need to experiment with settings including the size, resolution and bit rate of your stream to find the best compromise between speed and quality – and the best settings will depend on variables such as how big you need your stream to be on the stage and what level of quality is aesthetically appropriate for your performance.
+See the chapter Sending an RTMP stream for optimisation tips.

-It is advisable to keep the audio input in your streaming application muted all the time, except when you are sure you want to send audio.
-You can also mute the browser, so that no audio is heard from UpStage, when you are sending your audio stream.
+It’s advisable to keep the audio input in your streaming application muted all the time, except when you’re sure you want to send audio.
+You can also mute the browser, so that no audio is heard from UpStage, when you’re sending your audio stream.

 If you need to send an audio stream from a location where the UpStage audio is being played over a sound system, it’s best to use a good quality directional mic and have it as far away from the speakers as possible.
 When all else fails and the feedback builds, mute your audio stream and wait for it to quieten.

 UpStage’s Replay recording feature does not record streams.
-It is a log of all the actions on the stage, not a screen recording; so the data of a stream will not be saved as part of the replay.
-You will need to make a screen capture recording in order to have a full recording of a performance that includes streams.
+It’s a log of all the actions on the stage, not a screen recording; so the data of a stream will not be saved as part of the replay.
+You’ll need to make a screen capture recording in order to have a full recording of a performance that includes streams.